 For many vegan entrepreneurs, ABC’s hit reality show, Shark Tank, has become more than just a source of entertainment—it’s a significant source of income.
 Thanks to vegan-friendly “Sharks” such as billionaire investor Mark Cuban, the deals made on this show have been pivotal to these plant-based endeavors.
-Even those who walked away from a deal have benefited from the show’s exposure, such as that of vegan fried chicken sensation Atlas Monroe.
-Based on a significant amount of binge-watching and interviews with these vegan companies, plus Cuban himself, here are the 13 best vegan Shark Tank deals of all time (in no particular order).
+Even those who walked away from a deal have benefited from the show’s exposure, such as that of vegan fried chicken sensation Atlas Monroe and cookie dough queen Sabeena Ladha of DEUX.
+Based on a significant amount of binge-watching and interviews with these vegan companies, plus Cuban himself, here are the 14 best vegan Shark Tank deals of all time (in no particular order).

 1 Everything Legendary